edsu/teju-instagram/README.md

 on Instagram and make them available as a CSV that can be loaded into Excel for analysis.

+## Analysis

-One thing I did was chart Cole's post activity over time:
+One thing that's easy to do once you have the CSV data is generate a chart of Cole's activity over time using Google Sheets:

 ![posts-per-day](https://raw.githubusercontent.com/edsu/teju-instagram/master/posts-per-day.png)

+## Run

 If you want to regenerate teju.csv yourself you will need to: